-Another voluntary incentive program may be coming to the American conservation arena, providing funds for private forest management and to work toward Biden’s 30 by 30 plan
+Another voluntary incentive program may be coming to the American conservation arena and provide funds for private forest management

 WASHINGTON, D.C. – There’s only so much a Presidential administration can do when releasing a broad initiative.
 Most recently, Joe Biden’s 30 by 30 plan, toeing the line of ambiguity and laid out in a 23-page plan, has brought with it chatter of another “federal land grab” or reluctant acceptance by pockets of Americans in regions where politicians and developers have promised sustainable jobs for decades, only to prosper off the goodwill of said Americans.